Anywhere one turns right now we are reminded of what is going on with the real estate market.

 This is not subjected to any mortgage loan rates simply because the Buyer is not paying with a loan and has no need to get prequalified by a mortgage company for the payment of their new home.

-In this situation, the Buyer has no need to be concerned with what the current mortgage rates are as they are not affected by them in the least.
+In this situation, the Buyer does not need to be concerned with what the current mortgage rates are as they are not affected by them in the least.

 The average cost of a new single-family mobile home in Florida is $81,000 while a traditional house is $400,000.
-Although not many people have $81,000 cash, many people who move to mobile homes make their plan a couple of years before buying, thus, they are able to save money.
+Although not many people have $81,000 cash, many people who move to mobile homes make their plan a couple of years before buying, thus, they can save money.

 Buying a house regardless of whether it is a traditional site-fixed or mobile home is not something one can decide without advanced planning.